When comparing tour operator software, bike tour guides should look for a system that:

 • Booking cutoff times — also less relevant for rental providers.

-Availability rules populate your calendar, and then you can adjust or change specific days.
+Availability rules populate your calendar, and then you can adjust or change specific days as needed.

 Add Availability Rules